dawnshue/zoukmoves/README.md

 **New moves for future practices:**
 - Bruno/Fae: rubberband into arms & walk with COUNTERBALANCE http://youtu.be/OuwQNoIE_jo?t=87s
-- Bruno/Fae: turns with change of place http://youtu.be/OuwQNoIE_jo?t=141s
 - Lucas/Carol: side chicote https://youtu.be/uZAknlqRPCE?t=32
 - Lucas/Carol: roast chicken with arms https://youtu.be/uZAknlqRPCE?t=63
 - Lucas/Carol: backwards cambre with rocking https://youtu.be/uZAknlqRPCE?t=110